 - acknowledge the Traditional Owners of the land, respecting their culture, history and relationship to the land

 - involve residents in decisions affecting them, keeping them informed about our operations and listening to their needs and concerns.

 Opportunities for Indigenous people

 We encourage the capacity building of Indigenous people by providing resources for career development and new business ventures.

-Regular information sessions in Mount Isa and Cloncurry enable the community to ask questions and talk to our senior business leaders.
+Regular information sessions in Mount Isa enable the community to ask questions and talk to our senior business leaders.

 We engage openly, honestly and collaboratively to develop solutions and guide outcomes.
 This helps us to effectively review and update our response to everyday conditions and issues.

 Our community relations team will handle your concern and provide your feedback to our operations.
 Callers can choose to remain anonymous.